spriyansh28/ruby-on-rails/README.md

-# Online Posts Manager
+## Post Manager

-> This is a Ruby on Rails web application that allows users to create and handle their posts.
+This is a Ruby on Rails web application that allows users to create and share Posts and collaborate on writing Blogs

-### Features
-- Posts
-- Tech News
-- Real time chat engine for comments with user ids
-- Admin privilages to user with password protected accounts.
-- Secutrity to user posts which can only be posted and edited by the author.
-- Draft and post mode abailablity.
-- Drag and drop GUI.
+### The app has the following functionalities:
+* User authentication
+* User authorization
+* Relational Database
+* Pick and Drop feature
+* Live Data factoring(Comments)
-- API for lates news.
+* API for reading news
+* SignIn and SignUp pages

+### Things Learned:
+* Git version control
+* Proper way of working on a project
+* Use of embedded Ruby in HTML and CSS
+* Using Bootstrap for designing frontend